The Happenings on Shaw Hill

 My eyes darted to the window, and up to the Kennebec Road.

 Dr. Scotts turned his head and pointed his finger out the window.
 “Were you going up that street?”
+Now his eyes took on a different appearance – from inquisitive interest to concern.

 I nodded my head.
 “Maybe,” I said.